peepkungas/estnltk-openstack-spark/named_entity_to_known_entity_matching/benchmarking/readme.md

 	* TAG2 : describes properties of this name.
-	** faulty - contains errors, but may be understandable to a human ** multi - multiple entities match this name (name is too general to narrow down) ** famous - well-known person or international organization.
+	** faulty - contains errors, but may be understandable to a human ** multi - multiple entities match this name (name is too general to narrow down) ** famous - well-known person (of any nationality), often with a dedicated wiki article.
+	** int - international or foreign organization, possibly well-known.
 	** ? - yet-unknown type or unknown matching entities.
 Caused by having multiple unusual matches or a lack of information.
 	* CLEANED_NAME : If TAG2=faulty, then the actual name when possible.
 If TAG2=?, then the name of most likely matching entity.
-	* WIKI_LINK : If TAG2=famous, link to the Wiki article of that name when available.
+	* WIKI_LINK : If TAG2=famous or TAG2=int, link to the wiki article of the name when available.
 	* REGISTRY_CODE_OR_BIRTHDATE_FROM_INFOREGISTER : If TAG=o, registration code of organization.
 If TAG=p, birthdate of person.
 If TAG2=multi, then this is a birthdate only if there is exactly one matching person and one or more matching organizations.
 	* ALTERNATE_POSSIBILITIES : (optional) script-collected data from Inforegister to assist data entry.
 Is not complete, has many missing fields.
 	* ALT_COUNT : (optional) count of possible matching entities.
 If it equals one, we can automate regcode/birthdate extraction